jasonpseg/skills-introduction-to-github/jajo.md

 This is a sample file for GitHub training.

-You can contnt as you wish.
+You can content as you wish.